Protecting My Clients Interest Rate

 The question you should be asking a loan officer besides ‘what’s your rate – what’s your fees’, is what is the rate going to be tomorrow.

-Rate Alert gives me real time data tracking of the mortgage backed security bond market to see if rates are trending up or down.
+My Rate Alert technology gives me real time data tracking of the mortgage backed security bond market to see if rates are trending up or down.
 If rates are trending up, we can lock before the mortgage bank can adjust the rate or pricing.
 If trending down, we know to float the rate and wait for the mortgage bank to adjust rates/pricing lower.

 Comparing Mortgage Rate Quotes is Challenging and Time Consuming